aoterodelaroza/aoterodelaroza.github.io/_devnotes/06_diskless_rpi_cluster.md

 ```
 This is useful for checking what the compute nodes are doing when they
 boot up over the network.
 You can also use this to find the MAC
-address of the compute node rPIs, as it will be shown in the logs.
+address of the compute nodes, as it will be shown in the logs.

 ### Step 19: Prepare the network boot image